 Wellbeing HUB - Warwick Independent Schools Foundation

 Across the Warwick Independent Schools Foundation, we are wholeheartedly committed to providing the highest standard of pastoral care to all of our students and staff, and this is even more important whilst we are at home without our usual support networks.
-We will shortly be launching our Wellbeing Hub, where you will be able to access information relating to all the Pastoral Care that is available, including Wellbeing and Counselling as well as many external resources.
+We have recently launched our Wellbeing Hub, where you can access information relating to all the Pastoral Care that is available, including Wellbeing and Counselling as well as many external resources.

 We are very proud of the young men that pass through Warwick School.
 It is our aim to support and guide the boys during their years with us, allowing them to develop into responsible, resilient and compassionate men of character who are determined to make a positive contribution wherever they find themselves in the future.